 Back at the Valarm home screen you can use the menu button to go directly to the Interval Timer configuration.
 Use the sliders to set how often you would like to trigger alerts.
 For example, if this is set to 10 seconds then Valarm will gather all sensor values and upload them to the web every 10 seconds.

 Under all settings you can also configure email and SMS text message alerts plus remote control, see valarm.net or our other tutorial videos for more on how to do this.
-Under Web Integration turn on auto-sync alerts to web and enter your tools.valarm.net account information to link your device to the web, on YouTube there’s also a HowTo video on getting your Valarm sensor data to the cloud.
+Under Web Integration turn on auto-sync alerts to web and enter your tools.valarm.net account information to link your device to the web, on YouTube there’s also a HowTo video on sending your Valarm sensor data to the cloud.

 Once you have configured Valarm go back to the home screen and arm Valarm!